jvoegele/external_service/README.md

 # ExternalService

-An Elixir library for safely using external services using customizable retry logic and the circuit breaker pattern.
+An Elixir library for safely using external services using customizable retry logic, automatic rate limiting, and the circuit breaker pattern.

 ## Overview